-IT Services, with support from the Technology Advisory and Teaching and Learning Committees, will run an iPad program for the fall 2013 and spring 2014 semesters.
+IT Services, with support from the Technology Advisory and Teaching and Learning Committees, will run an iPad program for the fall 2014 semester.
 We’re looking to support courses in which students use iPads in and out of class.
 The goal of the program will be to assess the value and effectiveness of iPads in the classroom, and for student use.
 For the courses selected to participate, we will provide an iPad (3rd generation) for the instructor and each student in the course to keep for the entire semester.

 Faculty and students who participate in the program will be expected to participate in a range of assessment activities, some of which faculty will self-identify in their proposal, and others that will involve all program participants.

 We anticipate supporting three or four courses each semester, utilizing 60 iPads total.
 We’ve not set a maximum course enrollment for the pilot program, but given these limits, it is unlikely that we could support a course with an enrollment much above 20 students.

 Call for Proposals, Fall 2014: Deadline May 30, 2014

 To submit a proposal for a Fall 2014 course, complete the iPad Proposal Form and return to Jamie Ross at email@example.com by May 30, 2014.
 If you would like to discuss your proposal or talk about how you might most effectively use iPads in your course, or if you would like to borrow an iPad to help with preparing your proposal, please contact Kitty Rutledge at firstname.lastname@example.org, 765-361-6174.